John Deere Stock: Is It a Good Buy?

 Deere’s opportunity in international markets is perhaps stronger than at any point in its history.
 As U.S. farms test the ways in which predictive technology can reduce farm labor and minimize losses, agricultural professionals from all over the world are likely to seek the same opportunity.

-Deere & Co. has a one-year high of $400.34 and a one-year low of $138.76.
-That’s quite a swing, but over the last four quarters, the company has surprised investors with average quarterly earnings of 65.72%.
+Deere & Co. stock has a one-year high of $400.34 and a one-year low of $250.54.
+That’s quite a price swing, but over the last four quarters, the company has surprised investors with robust quarterly earnings.

 Is Deere Stock a Buy, Sell or Hold?